ginerorama/Blaster/README.md

 Proteins and genomes sequences have to be in separated fasta (.fa, .fna, .fasta) files (multifasta is not supported).

+load genome files selecting the folder containning the target genome in /genome folder label load query proteins selecting the folder containning your proteins sequences in fasta format in /Queries folder Indicate the path in which your project is going to be save at /Save folder.

+## Analysis

+Firs yoou need to generate a log files picking up log buttom.
+Next perform a blast a analysis picking up at Blast buttom.
+Finally you can perform as many analysis you want changing the coverage and identity patterns (Note: the results are going to rewrite your old results unless you change your /Save folder.

+Use collapse to collapse all the genomes that belog to the same species.
+Use absence analysis to obtain those genomes that not contains you query proteins (default: presence analysis)

 ## Output